Taufiqul7756/Image-Gallery-dnd/README.md

 - The specific requirement of making the first image larger than the others may not be achieved due to package limitations.

-## Acknowledgments

-- Thanks to [Ollyo](https://ollyo.com/) for the task and opportunity to work on this project.

 ## Contact

 If you have any questions or need further assistance, please feel free to contact me at [taufiqulislam.official@gmail.com].